CobaltFusion/DebugVision/README.md

 - filter !
 - (trigger action)

-Inputs:
+Possible inputs:
-- compact binary format to collect high-resolution data (or games and financial trading applications)
+- compact binary format to collect high-resolution data (telemetry) for games and financial trading applications.
 - logs from text formatted file
 - logs from OutputDebugString API (Win32 specfic)
 - logs from http(s)
 - logs from stdin
 - logs from structured CSV (TICS results)
-- logs from binary formatted file (use custimizable plugin?)
+- logs from binary formatted file (use customizable plugin?)
 - remote log sources, such as ssh/sftp
 - remote instance of the same tool, attach/monitor it remotely
 - [windows specific] Event log !